kiransingh99/gurbani_analysis/README.md

 This system scrapes the Harmandir Sahib hukamnama archives on [Sikhnet](https://www.sikhnet.com/hukam), and writes relevant data to a JSON file.
 This JSON file can be parsed to obtain statistics and data about the humanamas from Harmandir Sahib.

 ## Get involved
-We'd love to year your thoughts on this project, and if you have any suggestions or feature requests, or even want to get involved, please do!
+We'd love to hear your thoughts on this project, and if you have any suggestions or feature requests, or even want to get involved, please do!

 ### Suggesting improvements
 You can suggest improvements by getting in contact directly, via [Twitter](https://twitter.com/GurkiranSinghJ), or by commenting on the Github Repository.